-Observation about the Anticipated Changes in the Age Distribution of New Hampshire's Population:
+Observation about the Anticipated Changes in the Age Distribution of Vermont's Population:

-Compared to national statistics, New Hampshire is expected to witness more significant decreases in four population groups: those under 25, those between the ages of 35-44 and the ages of 45-54, and those age 75 and older.
-In addition, except for the oldest age group, the New Hampshire population will age more rapidly than the country as a whole.
-That is, there will be a higher percentage point change in the proportion of those 55-74 between 2006 and 2010.
+Compared to national statistics, Vermont is expected to witness more significant decreases in three population groups: those under 25, those aged 35-44 and 45-54.
+In addition, the Vermont population will age more rapidly than the country as a whole.
+That is, there will be a higher percentage point change in the 55 and older age group between 2006 and 2010.